 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.3 Action: Online academic programs will provide learning acceleration for students in the alternative education program.
-The action provides support to increase the graduation rate for low- income students.
+Need: Many students come to incarceration or expulsion with deficits in credits this action will allow for student accessibility to credit recovery as a benefit to 75.2% of students who identify as socioeconomically The action provides support to increase the graduation rate for low- income students.
 It is provided school-wide because 75.2% of the students in Court and Community School Programs identify as low-income.
 This action will be measured by an increase in graduation rates and an increase in student credit earned per transcript.
-Need: Graduation rate for Court and Community School